Links

 Datasentinel requires the installation of the pg_stat_statements extension within your PostgreSQL instances.

 Refer to the installation guide for pg_stat_statements and instructions on setting the recommended parameters.
-The extension mut be installed on the internal database named postgres

 The examples are based on a standard PostgreSQL installation with a server running the CentOS 7 operating system